 Emanuel was relentlessly committed to driving the manufacturing industry forward in Chicago throughout his 8 years as Mayor of the City of Chicago.
 His work through policy, workforce development initiatives, strategic business development and investment in innovation centers has brought thousands of manufacturing jobs to the city over three consecutive terms.

 “We knew that manufacturing had to be a central focus in order to make any measurable impact on the regional economy,” said Rahm Emanuel.
 “I’m honored to receive this award and also to see the continued momentum and success of the manufacturing technology ecosystem here in the city.”

-“Rahm Emanuel is a true champion for industry and there is no one better deserving of this award,” said Haven Alle, CEO and co-founder of mHUB.
+“Rahm Emanuel is a true champion for industry and there is no one better deserving of this award,” said Haven Allen, CEO and co-founder of mHUB.
 “We are now a national leader in the fourth industrial revolution, and it was his vision that got us here.”

-“It’s the intersection of industry, research and public sector support that make this one of the most competitive regions for manufacturing innovation,” said Chandra Brow, CEO of MxD.
+“It’s the intersection of industry, research and public sector support that make this one of the most competitive regions for manufacturing innovation,” said Chandra Brown, CEO of MxD.
 “Rahm Emanuel put a lot of those foundational pieces in place.”